 10 Fun Nonfiction Reading Activities for Students

 You may think that your students are only interested in fiction reading, but the truth is that children are fascinated by the world around them.
-They may find nonfiction overwhelming, or simply not know how to find a book on the topic they’re interested in.
+However, they may find nonfiction overwhelming or simply not know how to find a book on the topic they’re interested in.
 To make your job easier, we’ve gathered 10 fun nonfiction reading activities that help make nonfiction reading more accessible and enjoyable for students of all ages.

 The Importance of Reading Nonfiction

 Studies have long touted the benefits of teaching students how to read nonfiction.
 Nonfiction text helps students develop background knowledge, which in turn assists them as they encounter more difficult reading throughout their school years.
 Nonfiction can also help students learn to read text features not often found in works of fiction, including headings, graphs, and charts.

 Students used to rely on nonfiction books for research projects from science to art.
 With the rise of digital sources, many students choose to simply do their research online.
 However, there are a number of advantages to choosing a nonfiction book over a digital source.